For your convenience, below are important forms and documents to help you easily manage your health coverage.

 - Allow members to seek care from non-network providers at the in-network benefit level;

 - Waive the 30-day notification requirement to enrollees as long as all the changes (such as reduction of cost-sharing and waiving authorization) benefit the enrollee and;

 - Lift refill-too-soon edits for Part D prescription drugs;

 Typically, the source that declared the disaster will clarify when the disaster or emergency is over.
 If, however, the disaster or emergency timeframe has not been closed 30 days from the initial declaration, and if CMS has not indicated an end date to the disaster or emergency, Independence Blue Cross will resume normal operations 30 days from the initial declaration.

 Non-discrimination Notice and Multi-Language Insert

-The Medicare Program rates all health and prescription drug plans each year, based on a plan's quality and performance.
-Medicare Star Ratings help you know how good a job our plan is doing.
+The CMS Star Ratings system rates all health and prescription drug plans each year based on their quality and performance.
+Medicare Star Ratings help you know how well our plan is doing.
 You can use these Star Ratings to compare our plan's performance to other plans.